MorganStenberg/League-hub/README.md

 3. Provide a project name and choose "Tiny Turtle", the free plan.
 4. Click on "Select Region" and choose Data center.
 5. Review all the details and click on "Create Instance".
-6. Return to the Dashboard and click on the newly created instance and coyp the database URL.
+6. Return to the Dashboard and click on the newly created instance and copy the database URL.

 **Create and prepare files**
 - Create a requirements.txt file
-- Create a "Procfile" in the main directiory and add: web: gunicorn 'project-name'.wsgi
+- Create a "Procfile" in the main directory and add: web: gunicorn 'project-name'.wsgi

-- Create and env.py file in the main directory in of your workspace, Gitpod in this case.
+- Create an env.py file in the main directory of your workspace, Gitpod in this case.
 - Add the DATABASE_URL and SECRET_KEY to the env.py file

 - Update the settings.py file to import the env.py file